11.1 Macroeconomic Perspectives On Demand And Supply

 • Changes in Government Policy: Fiscal policy decisions, such as changes in taxes or government spending, can directly impact aggregate demand.
 Monetary policy decisions, such as changes in interest rates or the money supply, can also influence aggregate demand by affecting borrowing costs and investment decisions.

 • Changes in the Global Economy: Changes in economic conditions in other countries can affect a country's net exports and aggregate demand.
-For example, a recession in a major trading partner could reduce demand for a country's exports, shifting the AD curve to the left.
+As an example, a recession in a major trading partner could reduce demand for a country's exports, shifting the AD curve to the left.

 Aggregate Supply: The Production Capacity of the Economy